benfreking123/IllumineProject/Spirituality/FinishedFormatting/Mana Stone.md

 level: "1"
 Document State: "Researching"
 ---
-An object that holds [[energy]] and/or emotions.
+A stronger form an [[Anchor]] that an individual must feed or work with to keep active and functional Mana Stones channel states of mind, where anchors are more called or replicate a state of mind An object that holds [[energy]] and/or emotions.

 You interact with this object to call(name?) a specific [[Feedback]]

 An object in the [[Material Realm]] that can be used by the(body?) [[Observer]] to call fourth a preestablish [[Feedback]]

 - - -
 ## Creation:
 Name the object and then focus on it to put energy and/or emotions into it.